cwqt/refract/README.md

   .Field('null', Animal());

 const WithComment = Enum(
-  "Foo",
-  "This is with a comment",
+  "Foo", "This is with a comment",
-  Key("Bar", Comment("Another comment"))
+  Key("Bar", "Another comment")
 );
 // // This is with a comment
 // enum Foo {